A bird sitting in a tree is never afraid of the branch breaking, because her trust is not on the branch, but on its own wings.” Denzel Washington.

 Within a few weeks of arriving in China, I was accosted by a local man at the post office.
 I inadvetently stood in the wrong line when lining up to be served (it was the line for mailing special packages, but I didn’t know).
 Suddenly a local man came up to me, waved his finger in my face and started shouting, demanding to know why I had pushed in.
 “You think you are special in this country!?” he yelled.
 I apologised and explained that this was my first time at the post office and I did not know the system.
 Later I learned that queue-jumping was a common practice in China.
 Most people ignore it.
 But not everyone.

-I’ve been cursed at in public, and also had my Chinese wife called a “whore” and “traitor” on public transport simply because she was with a foreigner.
+I’ve been cursed at in public, and also had my Chinese wife called a “whore” and “traitor” on public transport, simply because she was with a foreigner.
+“You are a whore!
+How many men have you slept with!?” a young man on a public bus demanded to know.
+The verbal assault went on for about five minutes.
+The other passengers simply buried their heads in their phones, as if nothing was happening.

-The following institution I worked for was an international English-language programme designed to train Chinese students to study in the US and other English-language countries.
-We had a very progressive boss for two years.
+The following institution I worked for was an international university programme designed to train Chinese students to study in the US and other English-language countries.
+We had a very progressive boss for two years, and we had a significant number of staff from other countries, and also Hong Kong and Taiwan.
 I worked very hard and was rewarded with several roles coordinating special programmes.
-Then that leader left and the new one announced within the first minute of his very first meeting that: “This is China, and in China the minority must serve the majority.”
-He said this in English, then abruptly changed to Chinese for the rest of the meeting.
+Then the liberal-minded leader left.
+Unfortunately, he was replaced by a rather less progressive fellow.
+In his first meeting, the new guy announced within the first minute that: “This is China, and in China the minority must serve the majority.”
+He said this in English (which was the language the college had always used as the medium of communication), then abruptly changed to Chinese for the rest of the meeting.
 Thereafter, the institution’s default language became Chinese.
-Over the following two years I and other foreigners were all removed from management positions and many of our programmes dismatled without consultation.
+Over the following two years, most of the other foreigners and I were removed from management positions, and many of our programmes dismantled without consultation.
+There was nothing we could do.

-Another employer in China publicly condemned me on the organisation’s web pages – not once, but twice – for questioning a system protocol, resulting in having half my annual bonus slashed and my annual staff performance review of “excellent” retracted.
+Another employer in China publicly condemned me on the organisation’s web pages – not once, but twice – for privately questioning a system protocol, resulting in my having half my annual bonus slashed, and my annual staff performance review of “excellent” being formally retracted.
 And all that without ever speaking to me about the decision.
 My email asking for clarification from the administration was never answered.
+My crime?
+Making a polite request to the administration that a student’s grade be changed, after the student came to me and showed me that he and another student had mislabeled an assignment.

 And then there are the myriad “microaggressions” that I regularly experience in China.
 Foreigners in China know them all too well.